Fact-driven Logical Reasoning for Machine Reading Comprehension: Methodology

-\paragraph{Logical Fact Regularization} Inspired by \cite{NIPS2013_1cecc7a7}, the embedding of the tail entity should be close to the embedding to the head entity plus a relation-related vector in the hidden representation space.
-Without loss of generality, we assume that in our settings, the summation of the subject vector and the relation vector should be close to the object vector as much as possible, i.e.,
+\paragraph{Logical Fact Regularization.}Since the subject, verb, and object in a fact should be closely related with some explicit relationships, we design a logical fact regularization technique to make the logical facts more of factual correctness.
+Inspired by \cite{NIPS2013_1cecc7a7}, the embedding of the tail argument should be close to the embedding of the head argument plus a relation-related vector in the hidden representation space, i.e., $v_{subject} + v_{predicate}\rightarrow v_{object}$.
+Specifically, given the hidden states of the sequence $h_i$ from the Transformer encoder.
+Regularization is defined as

-In order to make the logical facts more of factual correctness, we introduce a regularization for the extracted logical facts based on the hidden states of the sequence $h_i$ where $i=1,\dots, L$ and L is the total length of the sequence.
-The regularization is defined as:

-where $m$ is the total number of logical fact triplets extracted from the context as well as the option and $k$ indicates the $k-th$ fact triplet.
+where $m$ is the total number of logical fact triplets as well as the option and $k$ indicates the $k$-th fact triplet.